mastinno/networkThrottler/README.md

 * Connect to Raspberry Pi:
     - via ssh (if you know its IP).
     - via [serial cable](http://workshop.raspberrypiaustralia.com/usb/ttl/connecting/2014/08/31/01-connecting-to-raspberry-pi-via-usb/).
 You may need to check [this](http://www.adafruit.com/products/954?&main_page=product_info&products_id=954) to find out correct wire colors in serial cable.
 Its possible that you need to use this command: screen /dev/cu.usbserial 115200)
 * Configured WiFi access point.
-Follow guide [here](http://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/).
+Follow guide [here](http://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/) or [here](http://elinux.org/RPI-Wireless-Hotspot).
 NOTE: new version of hostapd can be found [here](https://github.com/jenssegers/RTL8188-hostapd/archive/v2.0.tar.gz).
 You may experience the issue with update-rc.d to solve it follow this [suggestion](https://groups.google.com/forum/#!topic/logstash-users/orpWBtElt0c).
 Also, to solve issue with WiFi authentication (device can't be authenticated with RPI WiFi access point and following log message _...IEEE 802.11: deauthenticated due to local deauth request_ will be found in /var/log/messages) you need to install [haveged](http://itsacleanmachine.blogspot.de/2013/02/wifi-access-point-with-raspberry-pi.htmli).

 ##Pre-installed software requirements